Why Private School?

 A Word About Teachers

-Because teachers at private schools are not required to earn the same certifications as public school teachers, some parents worry that the teachers are not as qualified.
+Because private school teachers are not required to earn the same certifications as public school teachers, some parents worry that they are not as qualified.
 This is not necessarily true.
-To survive, private schools must maintain their reputations and create positive word of mouth.
+Private schools must maintain their reputations and create positive word of mouth to survive.
 Toward this end, private schools are generally very selective about who they place in front of their students, and they choose educators with training specific to the subject they will be teaching.

 A Community in Itself